pdmoerland/BioSB-MachineLearning-2021/README.md

       * the computer lab [manual](manual/Manual.pdf) (PDF);
       * the [Matlab toolboxes and datasets](website/Data and code.zip) (ZIP) used, among which PRTools is the most important toolbox.

 To use the code and data, download the ZIP file, unpack everything in the same directory and run prstartup from the Matlab command prompt.
-A not too old version of [[https://www.mathworks.nl/][Matlab]] (R2006a or newer) is required.
+If you do not have access to a campus license, install the 30-day free [trial for Machine Learning](https://nl.mathworks.com/campaigns/products/trials/targeted/mal.html).
+When indicating toolboxes to install, you should at least select the Deep Learning toolbox and the Statistics and Machine Learning toolbox.

 ## Examination